 Key ExchangeAn especially challenging part of encrypting such communication, is the need to negotiate a shared secret (an encryption key) between the ssh client and server, while the negotiation has to be initially performed on a channel that might already be monitored by a third party.

-Think of the problem as such: You need to agree with someone else on a password, but you can only talk to each other about it in the presence of an enemy.
+Think of the problem as such: You need to agree with someone else on a password, but you can only talk to each other about it over a phone line which you know could be tapped by the enemy.

 SSH answers this challenge through the initial key exchange phase of the connection using the older Diffie-Hellman kex method.
 Newer versions now also support ED25519 elliptic curve kex.
 It is a specific implementation of the Edwards-curve Digital Signature Algorithm (EdDSA), which itself is a variant of Schnorr's signature system with Twisted Edwards curves (math heavy details can be found in the upcoming IETF standard for ED25519.

 Static port-forwarding (or tunneling) refers to situations where the desitination host and port are known in advance.